 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
-Deferred outflows of resources represent a consumption of net assets that apply to a future period(s) and deferred inflows of resources represent an acquisition of net assets that apply to future periods and so will not be recognized as an outflow of resources (expense) until then.
-The Authority reported three (3) items that qualified for reporting in this category for the year ended June 30, 2022.
-Those items are deferred bond refunding charges, the items related to the changes in the net pension asset and the total Other Post-Employment Benefits ("OPEB") liability on the following page.
+Deferred outflows of resources represent a consumption of net assets that apply to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
+The Authority reported three (3) items that qualified for reporting in this category for the fiscal year ended June 30, 2023.
+Those items are deferred bond refunding charges, the items related to the changes in the net pension liability and the total Other Postemployment Benefits ("OPEB") liability.

 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Authority reported three (3) items that qualified for reporting in this category for the year ended June 30, 2022.
-Those items are deferred bond refunding charges, the items related to the changes in the net pension asset and the total Other Post-Employment Benefits ("OPEB") liability that are discussed below.
+This separate financial statement element represents an acquisition of net asssets that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+The Authority reported three (3) items that qualified for reporting in this category for the fiscal year ended June 30, 2023.
+Those items are deferred bond refunding charges, the items related to the changes in the net pension liability and the total Other Postemployment Benefits ("OPEB") liability.

-The Authority has deferred inflows and outflows related to the recording of changes in its net pension asset and total OPEB liability.
-Certain changes in the net pension asset and total OPEB liability are recognized as pension and OPEB expense over time instead of all being recognized in the year of occurrence.
-Experience gains or losses result from periodic studies by the Authority's actuary, which adjust the net pension asset and total OPEB liability for actual experience for certain trend information that was previously assumed, for example the assumed dates of retirement of plan members.
+The Authority has deferred inflows and outflows related to the recording of changes in its net pension liability and total OPEB liability.
+Certain changes in the net pension liability and total OPEB liability are recognized as pension and OPEB expense over time instead of all being recognized in the year of occurrence.
+Experience gains or losses result from periodic studies by the Authority's actuary, which adjust the net pension liability and total OPEB liability for actual experience for certain trend information that was previously assumed, for example the assumed dates of retirement of plan members.
 These experience gains or losses are recorded as deferred outflows of resources or deferred inflows of resources and are amortized into pension expense over the expected remaining service lives of plan members.
-Changes in actuarial assumptions, which adjust the net pension asset and total OPEB liability, are also recorded as deferred outflows of resources or deferred inflows of resources and are amortized into pension expense over the expected remaining service lives of plan members.
+Changes in actuarial assumptions, which adjust the net pension liability and total OPEB liability, are also recorded as deferred outflows of resources or deferred inflows of resources and are amortized into pension expense over the expected remaining service lives of plan members.
 The difference between projected investment return on pension investments and actual return on those investments is also deferred and amortized against pension expense over a five-year period.
-Additionally, any contributions made by the Authority to the pension plan before year-end but subsequent to the measurement date of the Authority's net pension asset are reported as deferred outflows of resources.
+Additionally, any contributions made by the Authority to the pension plan before fiscal year-end but subsequent to the measurement date of the Authority's net pension liability are reported as deferred outflows of resources.